ibm-cloud-docs/loadbalancer-service/faqs.md

 # FAQs for IBM Cloud Load Balancer
 {: #faqs-for-ibm-cloud-load-balancer}

-This section contains answers to some frequently asked questions about the {{site.data.keyword.loadbalancer_full}} Service.
+This section contains answers to some frequently asked questions about the {{site.data.keyword.loadbalancer_full}} service.
+{: shortdesc}

 ## How many load balancing options are available in IBM Cloud?
 {: #options}
 {: faq}
 {: support}

-For a detailed comparison of IBM's load balancer offerings, refer to [Exploring IBM load balancers](/docs/loadbalancer-service?topic=loadbalancer-service-explore).
+For a detailed comparison of IBM's load balancer offerings, refer to [Exploring IBM Cloud load balancers](/docs/loadbalancer-service?topic=loadbalancer-service-explore).

 ## Can I use a different DNS name for my load balancer?
 {: #dns}